 Simple adoption and plenary adoption: what differences?

-The 2 forms of adoption differ on a number of topics: ties to the family of origin, parental authority, name of adopted person, inheritance,...
+The 2 forms of adoption differ on a number of subjects: ties with the family of origin, parental authority, name of the adopted person, inheritance...

 Subject